daostack/arc/docs/contracts/VotingMachines/README.md

 A decision is made if at least a certain percentage (P) from the total DAO's reputation voted on a certain voting choice.
 Normally P is 50% though it can be set to any value.

-The "winning" choice is the one which first crosses that bar.
+The "winning" choice is the one that first crosses that bar.

 AbsoluteVote uses this method.